Why does System Data take so much disk space on Mac?

 - Right-click the Trash icon and select Empty Trash/Bin.

-- Use CleanMyMac X and its Trash Bins module — in addition to emptying Trash/Bin, it also clears out photo library and Mail trash, thus freeing up even more space.
+- Use CleanMyMac and its Trash Bins feature in the Cleanup tool — in addition to emptying Trash/Bin, it also clears out photo library and Mail trash, thus freeing up even more space.

 Hopefully, you're no longer wondering why "System Data" takes so much disk space on my Mac.